dmoreq/our_spends/AI_SETUP.md

 - **Smart Chat Interface**: Natural conversation with AI about expenses
 - **Expense Detection**: AI automatically detects when you mention purchases
+- **Smart Search**: Search your expenses using natural language queries
 - **Spending Insights**: Generate personalized financial insights
 - **Context Awareness**: AI knows about your expense history
 - **Multi-Language Support**: Works in English and Vietnamese